Let's Get Dirty - Our Future Is Compost

 Still other businesses simply create or sell composting equipment.
 Gardening and large hardware stores often carry compost equipment.
 Rubbermaid makes a durable, lightweight plastic compost bin available at most Home Depot Stores.
 Wal-Mart also carries a pre-constructed compost bin.
 The Ace Hardware website not only carries compost equipment, but has a list of items one may need if they are pursuing compost for the first time.
 However, this list is a bit too detailed, including things from nails to safety goggles to a screwdriver.27 This makes composting seem overcomplicated, and it is obvious the company wants to make as much money as possible.
 Yet this shows the potential of composting on the market.

-not the only side of business taking notice of composting's growing popularity.
+Conglomerate America is not the only side of business taking notice of composting's

-Various websites specialize or at least concentrate in composting goods.
-These
+growing popularity.
+Various websites specialize or at least concentrate in composting

-businesses give more choices and provide better information than larger corporations
+goods.
+These businesses give more choices and provide better information than larger

-detailed information on the process and product.
-Gardeners.com carries a large
+information on the process and product.
+Gardeners.com carries a large variety of equipment

 What's That Smell: Problems With Compost